James Thurber: Marriage and family

-Thurber married Althea Adams in 1922, although the marriage, as he later wrote to a friend, devolved into “a relationship charming, fine, and hurting.”
-The marriage ended in divorce in May 1935.
-They lived in Fairfield County, Connecticut, with their daughter Rosemary (b.
+Thurber married Althea Adams in 1922, although the marriage, as he later wrote to a friend, devolved into "a relationship charming, fine, and hurting".
+They lived in the Sanford–Curtis–Thurber House, in Fairfield County, Connecticut, with their daughter Rosemary (b.
 1931).
-He married Helen Wismer (1902–1986) in June 1935.
+The marriage ended in divorce in May 1935, and Althea kept Sanford–Curtis–Thurber House.
+He married his editor, Helen Muriel Wismer (1902–1986) in June 1935.
 After meeting Mark Van Doren on a ferry to Martha's Vineyard, Thurber began summering in Cornwall, Connecticut, along with many other prominent artists and authors of the time.
-After three years of renting Thurber found a home, which he referred to as "The Great Good Place."
+After three years of renting, Thurber found a home, which he referred to as "The Great Good Place", in Cornwall, Connecticut.

 Death

-Thurber's behavior became erratic and unpredictable in his last year.
-At a party hosted by Noël Coward, Thurber was taken back to the Algonquin Hotel at six in the morning.
+Thurber's behavior became erratic in his last year.
 Thurber was stricken with a blood clot on the brain on October 4, 1961, and underwent emergency surgery, drifting in and out of consciousness.
 Although the operation was initially successful, Thurber died a few weeks later, on November 2, aged 66, due to complications from pneumonia.
 The doctors said his brain was senescent from several small strokes and hardening of the arteries.
 His last words, aside from the repeated word "God", were "God bless...
 God damn", according to his wife, Helen.